Damien Lewis (American football): Professional career

+Seattle Seahawks

-Lewis was selected by Seattle Seahawks in the third round with the 69th overall pick in the 2020 NFL Draft.
+Lewis was selected by Seattle Seahawks in the third round with the 69th overall pick in the 2020 NFL draft.

-2020

-Lewis made his NFL debut on September 13, 2020 in the season opener against the Atlanta Falcons, starting at right guard and playing all 62 of the Seahawks' offensive snaps.
-Though Lewis dealt with a few minor injuries, he was able to start all 16 regular season games as well as the Seattle Seahawks' Wild Card loss to the Los Angeles Rams.
+Lewis made his NFL debut on September 13, 2020, in the season opener against the Atlanta Falcons, starting at right guard and playing all 62 of the Seahawks' offensive snaps.
+Though Lewis dealt with a few minor injuries, he was able to start all 16 regular season games as well as the Seahawks' Wild Card loss to the Los Angeles Rams.
 He logged 967 offensive snaps, including snaps in a game in Week 11 against the Arizona Cardinals where he was the emergency center.
 In pass protection ratings, Lewis did well, allowing just 28 total pressures in 633 pass blocking snaps.
 However, he did accumulate 12 penalties, which led all NFL guards.
 In terms of run blocking, however, Lewis was one of the best in the league.
 He received an 81.5 overall run blocking score from Pro Football Focus, second only to Indianapolis Colts All-Pro and Pro Bowler Quenton Nelson.
-After a strong rookie year, Lewis was named to the Pro Football Writers Association's All-NFL Rookie Team.
+After a strong rookie year, Lewis was named to the Pro Football Writers Association's NFL All-Rookie Team.

+Carolina Panthers

+On March 13, 2024, Lewis signed a four-year contract with the Carolina Panthers.
+On September 25, it was announced that Lewis had suffered a torn ulnar collateral ligament in his left elbow, but would likely avoid injured reserve as he attempts to play through the injury.